Prairie School: Influences

-Prairie School houses are characterized by open floor plans creating a sense of spaciousness, continuous horizontal lines punctuated by short vertical accents, and indigenous materials contributing to a sense of the building belonging to the landscape.
+Prairie School architecture is characterized by open floor plans creating a sense of spaciousness, continuous horizontal lines punctuated by short vertical accents, and indigenous materials together contributing to a sense of the building belonging to the landscape.
 These were related to the American Arts and Crafts movement and its emphasis on hand craftsmanship, simplicity, and function.
 Both were alternatives to the then-dominant Classical Revival Style of Greco-Roman forms.
 The Arts and Crafts movement led to a medieval cottage revival in England, but the Prairie School embraced modernity more.
 Some firms, such as Purcell & Elmslie, which accepted the honest presence of machine worked surfaces, consciously rejected the term "Arts and Crafts" for their work.
 The Prairie School was also influenced by the Idealistic Romantics who believed better homes would create better people, and the Transcendentalist philosophy of Ralph Waldo Emerson in its focus on nature.
 Architecturally, horizontal continuity and spatial openness were seen in the earlier shingle style, elements like overhanging eaves and horizontal accents of leaded windows were seen in the Queen Anne style, and the proportions and open plans were similar to bungalows.
 Prairie School houses often adhered to the suburban ethos of the centering of a single family household through attention to spaces like dining rooms and fireplaces where family could gather.
 Existing mainly in suburbs, the prairie is alluded to as a symbol of the history of the setting, not something that was always visible and surrounding the houses.

 Many Prairie School architects were influenced by Louis Sullivan, who was part of the Chicago School.
 His lessons that form follows function, that artists humanize modern materials and techniques, and that rhythm was an important aspect of design are integral to the Prairie School.
 Maher, Irving Pond, Garden, Spencer, and Elmslie wrote about the concept of rhythm in architecture, and Maher developed the "motive-rhythm theory," about a work as a composition guided by a motif.
 They generally believed that historical styles arose naturally from the sprit of their settings and therefore rejected historical revivalism.
 Elmslie wrote that architecture should be inspired by its specific local context, in contrast to the International Style that he saw as cold and impersonal.
 Architects also designed for practicality in their regional setting; the low shape helps maintain temperature and the overhangs protect from sun and snow piling.
 Early Prairie Style houses omitted attics and cellars to enhance the low proportions, and the Usonian house of the late 1930s went farther to reduce extra space above, below, and between key spaces.